 Langhe d.o.c.
 Rossese Bianco

-CULINARY COMBINATIONS: Excellent with shellfish, fish in general, but also with medium-aged cheeses.
+PAIRINGS: Excellent with shellfish and fish in general, but also with medium-aged cheese.

 SERVING TEMPERATURE: 12°C